oroinc/documentation/user_guide/outlook_sync.rst

 Synchronization with Outlook
 ============================

-OroCRM enterprise version has currently provided support for data synchronization in the OroCRM and Outlook accounts.
+OroCRM enterprise version supports data synchronization in the OroCRM and Outlook accounts.
-Now, all the contacts, tasks and calendar events available for a user can be synchronized with the specified Outlook account and back.
+Now, all the contacts, tasks and calendar events available for the user can be synchronized with the specified Outlook account and backwards.

 From this article you will learn how to configure and run synchronization, and see the workflow used therefore.